Trek To Everest Base Camp With Kids: An Adventure Of A Lifetime

 Everest Base Camp Flight: Kathmandu to Lukla

 You will likely start by flying through the Himalayas from Kathmandu to Lukla.
-Lukla airport is deemed as one of the most dangerous runways in the world.
+Lukla airport is deemed as one of the most dangerous runways in the world. but please don’t let that put you off!
+Safety is taken very seriously and all of the pilots are individually certified before being allowed to land there.

 The kids were excited to board a tiny plane for the hair-raising flight to Lukla, renowned for its challenging runway.
 The views give you an outstanding introductory view of the mountain range.